SiddhataPatil/CodepathPrework/README.md

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

 **Answer:** The ArrayAdapter is used to map in our case array of strings in a ListView.
 Adapter in Android is used to translate data to its View representation (according to the slides video).
 I think it is important because it directly reflcts on the UI side of the App.
-ConvertView can be used for reusibility of old objects.
+ConvertView can be used for reusibility of old objects, maybe to save memory.

 ## Notes